-Alas, the local radio image he hates may wind up on national TV because he wrote "Wanda Hickey's Night of Golden Memories" and Other Disasters," a collection of short stories about his adolescence.
+Alas, the local radio image he hates may wind up on national TV because he wrote "Wanda Hickey's Night of Golden Memories and Other Disasters," a collection of short stories about his adolescence.

-possibility the book will be made into a TV movie this fall.
+He says there's a strong possiblity the book will be made into a TV movie this fall.
 The producers, he added, "want to use it as the basis for a series and I'd work in it both as a writer and performer.